BoE's Haldane urges tags on trades to cut risks

 An industry grouping said in a submission to the U.S. Securities and Exchange Commission last year an LEI will allow automation of "back office" transaction processing which is currently costly due to a patchwork of identity codes.

-For example, UK retailer Tesco has about 40 identifiers, including those provided by financial industry data providers Thomson Reuters, Bloomberg LLP, Edgar Online and ExtelFinancials.
+For example, UK retailer Tesco has about 40 identifiers, including those provided by financial industry data providers Thomson Reuters, Bloomberg LLP, Edgar Online, ExtelFinancials and Hoover's.

-EDGAR Online said it would be supportive of any corporate classification standard that makes it easier for investors to compare companies.

-Tim Lind, head of legal entity business for Thomson Reuters said, "The LEI is just the foundation.
-The real goal will be to link information to the identifier that promotes transparency in terms of exposure to a given entity or corporate structure."

 Industry officials say it was not clear if these proprietary codes would eventually be replaced by a global LEI.